Parent Involvement in the IEP Process

 Child: “Her going home.”
 Parent: “Yes, she is going home.”

 I hope this post has helped give you an understanding of what parent involvement in the IEP process might look like.
-I also hope you are able to utilize the speech activities provided to facilitate your child’s use and understanding of language.
+I also hope you are able to utilize the kids’ activities provided to facilitate their use and understanding of language.
 Best wishes to you and your child moving forward.